qmathe/DistancePicker/README.md

 Compatibility
 -------------

-DistancePicker supports iOS 7 or higher and is written in Swift 3.
+DistancePicker supports iOS 8 or higher and is written in Swift 3.

-**Note**: If you use Carthage, CocoaPods or manually install it as a framework, iOS 8 is required.

 Installation
 ------------